10:00 am - 12:00 pm

 A small class size (Maximum 4 students) ensures I’m able to give you lots of individual attention.
 Students work on their own choice of project, and I tailor your tuition accordingly.

 You’ll need to bring your own pattern, fabric, matching thread, plus any interfacing, zips/buttons etc which are required to complete your project.
-You’ll possibly also need calico for making mock-up of the pattern to check the fit, and pattern-making paper.
+You’ll possibly also need calico for making a mock-up of the pattern to check the fit (known as a ‘toile’), and pattern-making paper.
 Please bring a basic sewing kit of fabric shears, paper scissors, small sharp embroidery scissors for trimming, tape measure (marked in cm), chalk pencils/fabric marking pens and pins.

 Sewing machines are available in the studio if you need one.